 - The logo may not be altered in any way.
 In particular, the text must appear exactly as supplied, and must not be retyped.

-- Neither the shield of the University of Cambridge, nor the Cambridge Assessment English logo may be reproduced by preparation centres.
+- Neither the shield of the University of Cambridge, nor the Cambridge English logo may be reproduced by preparation centres.

-- Centres should be careful to ensure that their publications make clear that their authorisation and the exams they offer are provided by Cambridge Assessment English, and not by the University of Cambridge as a whole.
+- Centres should be careful to ensure that their publications make clear that their authorisation and the exams they offer are provided by Cambridge English, and not by the University of Cambridge as a whole.

-Persistent or wilful failure to comply with these principles, or with any other instructions issued by Cambridge Assessment English in relation to the use of the intellectual property of the University of Cambridge constitutes grounds for the summary termination of a centre, and may lead to civil or criminal prosecution.
+Persistent or wilful failure to comply with these principles, or with any other instructions issued by Cambridge English in relation to the use of the intellectual property of the University of Cambridge constitutes grounds for the summary termination of a centre, and may lead to civil or criminal prosecution.